chrisgrieser/nvim-rip-substitute/README.md

 Search & replace in the current buffer with a modern UI and modern regex flavor.
 A substitute for vim's `:substitute` using `ripgrep`.

-> [!NOTE]
-> This plugin is still in early development.
-Its features and options are
-> subject to change.

 https://github.com/chrisgrieser/nvim-rip-substitute/assets/73286100/4afad8d8-c0d9-4ba6-910c-0510d4b9b669

 ## Table of Contents